PelleLille/hsl-docs/about.rst

 Type system

 	HSL is a "dynamically-typed programming language".
-Featuring numbers, strings, associative arrays and functions.
+Featuring boolean, numbers, strings, associative arrays, functions and objects.

+Modules

+	HSL allows you to structure you code into reusable modules.

+Classes

+	HSL supports classes to encapsulate and structure data.

 Scoping